Jay O'Brien (ice hockey)

-Jay O'Brien (born November 4, 1999) is an American collegiate ice hockey center currently playing for Boston University of the Hockey East (HE).
+Jay O'Brien (born November 4, 1999) is an American professional ice hockey center who is currently an unrestricted free agent.
+He was most recently under contract with the Charlotte Checkers of the American Hockey League (AHL).
 He was drafted in the first round, 19th overall, by the Philadelphia Flyers in the 2018 NHL Entry Draft.

 Early life

 O'Brien was born in Hingham, Massachusetts.
 Before his senior year of high school, O'Brien was given the option to leave Thayer Academy early and join the Youngstown Phantoms in the United States Hockey League.
 O'Brien chose to stay at Thayer Academy and put up 80 points in 30 games, a new career high, during the 2017–18 season.
 Following the 2017–18 season, O'Brien was awarded United States High School All-USA Hockey Player of the Year and was named to the USHS All-USA Hockey First Team.
 Although O'Brien spent the majority of the season playing high school league hockey, he did play one game for the Phantoms and joined the United States under-18 team for seven exhibition games.